aspose-total/Aspose.Total-Products/total/en/net/conversion/pps-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLT via C# or Online App" h2=".NET API for PPS to XLT conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within their .NET, C#, ASP.NET and VB.NET applications.
+It includes components for manipulating Microsoft Office documents, PDFs, images, email messages, and more.
+With Aspose.Total for .NET, you can easily convert a PPS file to XLT in two simple steps.

+The first step is to use Aspose.Slides for .NET to export the PPS file to HTML.
+Aspose.Slides for .NET is a powerful library for creating, editing, and converting presentations.
+It supports a wide range of presentation formats, including PPS, PPT, PPTX, PPTM, POT, POTX, POTM, and more.
+With Aspose.Slides for .NET, you can easily export a PPS file to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to XLT.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets.
+It supports a wide range of spreadsheet formats, including XLT, XLS, XLSX, XLSM, CSV, and more.
+With Aspose.Cells for .NET, you can easily convert an HTML file to XLT with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPS file to XLT within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPS to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLT.
+In summary, Aspose.Total for .NET makes it easy to convert a PPS file to XLT in two simple steps.
+First, use Aspose.Slides for .NET to export the PPS file to HTML.
+Then, use Aspose.Cells for .NET to convert the HTML file to XLT.
+With Aspose.Total for .NET, you can easily create, manipulate, and convert various file formats within your .NET, C#, ASP.NET and VB.NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}